-The term "apostolic" means "of the Holy Apostles" of Christ, referring to the fact that just as the apostles received their authority from the Son (Matthew 28:16-20; John 20:21), and the apostles passed on that same authority by ordaining others.
+The term "apostolic" means "of the Holy Apostles" of Christ, referring to the fact that just as the apostles received their authority from the Son (Matthew 28:16-20; John 20:21), the apostles passed on that same authority by ordaining others.
 This succession has continued.
-Thus, there is an apostolic succession by which the pastors of the Church are able to trace their orders back to the infant Church founded by Jesus Christ in the first century.
+Thus, there is an apostolic succession by which all the Presbyters of the Assemblies of Christ are able to trace their ordinations back to the apostles of the infant Church founded by Jesus Christ in the first century.
 In this sense, then, the Assemblies of Christ is called apostolic.
-The bishops of the Assemblies of Christ trace their succession to the very apostles themselves, therefore receiving their consecrations from our Lord Jesus Christ.

 We are part of the One, Holy, Catholic, and Apostolic Church founded by Jesus Christ and His apostles, yet, we are a Living, Vibrant and

 Passionate Modern Assembly.
-We have blended the beauty and richness of the Ancient Apostolic Faith with the powerful Charismatic gifts and ministries rediscovered by the Pentecostal and Charismatic
+We have blended the Ancient Apostolic Faith with the powerful Pentecostal-Charismatic

 renewal movements of the last century ~ all designed to draw believers into a living and life-giving relationship with the Triune God!